-We have recently started to investigate an unusual mutualistic relationship between a carnivorous pitcher plant and a bat.
+We are investigating an unusual mutualistic relationship between a carnivorous pitcher plant and a bat.
 Known as Nepenthes hemsleyana the pitcher plant occurs in the peatswamp forests of Brunei.
 Its elongated pitchers provide space to roost for the small woolly bat Kerivoula hardwickii.
 The bats roost within the pitcher above the digestive fluid that is used to trap insects.
 Normally, pitcher plants obtain valuable nitrogen from the insects they capture.
-In this case, however, it was the bats that contributed nitrogen to the pitcher by defecating into the pitcher.
+In this case, however, it is the bats that contribute nitrogen to the pitcher by defecating into the pitcher.
 This represents a highly unusual win-win relationship beneficial to both pitcher plant and bat.
+We are currently exploring the use of dead pitchers of other Nepenthes species as well as rolled leaves of ginger and banana as daytime roosts and whether roosting site preferences result in genetic differentiation between woolly bat populations.
 The picture on the left was taken by Ch’ien C. Lee.
-For more of his spectacular photography visit http://www.wildborneo.com.my
+For more of his spectacular photography visit http://www.wildborneo.com.my Please also visit Merlin Tuttle’s homepage at: http://www.merlintuttle.com/

 We are investigating the ecological role of amphibians as an important driver of ecosystem functioning within the SAFE Project (Stability of Altered Forest Ecosystems), one of the world’s largest ecological experiments in Sabah, Malaysia.
 Our aim is to investigate whether the high alpha diversity of amphibians also reflects the ecological importance of amphibian assemblages.
 We are interested in how this ecological role shifts along a gradient of habitat disturbance and the lessons to be learned for conservation within human altered landscapes.